chenlx-um/neural-network-orchestration/README.md

 Please find the online appendix (online_appendix.pdf) in the above repository.
 It contains pseudocodes and proofs referred in the manuscript.

 ## Code/Environment of Edge Computing Systems
-Since the paper is in the peer-review process, we only provide part of the code, the environment of edge computing systems.
+Since the paper is in the peer-review process, we only provide part of the code, the environment of edge computing systems (EdgeEnv.py).
 Full code will be released after the paper is accepted.